Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: BNS Populations and GW Detectors

 We use 4 space-based decihertz GW detectors to explore their performance: (i) the baseline mission B-DECIGO \citep{Isoyama:2018rjb,Kawamura:2020pcg}, (ii) the full-scale mission DECIGO \citep{Yagi:2011wg, Kawamura:2011zz}, (iii) a conservative example DO-Conservative, and (iv) an optimal example DO-Optimal \citep{Sedda:2019uro, Sedda:2021yhn}.
-The sensitivity curves of them are plotted in Fig.~\ref{fig:curve} and readers are referred to Sec.~2.2 of \citet{Liu:2021dcr} for details.
-To compare the detection prospects with the next-generation ground-based GW detectors, we will use ET \citep{Hild:2010id} as an example, whose noise curve is also shown in Fig.~\ref{fig:curve}.
+Later in Sec.~\ref{sec:ET}, to compare with the next-generation ground-based detectors, we calculate the detection prospects of the B-DECIGO sources to be observed by ET alone as well as a combination of ET and CE (``ET+CE'').
+We assume that ET \citep{Hild:2010id} consists of 3 detectors located in the same place as the Virgo detector in Italy, and CE \citep{Evans:2016mbw} consists of 2 detectors located at Livingston and Hanford sites as LIGO detectors, respectively.
+The noise curves of the aforementioned detectors are shown in Fig.~\ref{fig:curve}.
+Readers are referred to Sec.~2.2 of \citet{Liu:2021dcr} for details.